enthussb/Eventify/README.md

 # Eventify
-Android app to view all latest news, notices and events information of PICT at one place.
+Android app to view all the latest news, notices and events information of PICT College at one place.